Fraternal organizations

 Modern Woodmen of America application materials collection, 1914

-Two song books, one application for membership, and instructions to camp physicians handbook, and two envelopes addressed to A. R. Talbot, Head Consul and Chas.
-F. Goodell, State Medical Director
+This collection contains two song books, one application for membership, and instructions to camp physicians handbook, and two envelopes addressed to A. R. Talbot, Head Consul and Chas.
+F. Goodell, State Medical Director.